Omfalos/recriutment-app/README.md

   yarn install
   ```

-## Run developers environment
+## HOW TO RUN DEVELOPMENT ENVIRONMENT

-To run developers environment run the selected script in console:
+To run development environment run the selected script in console:

 - npm: